-The Trust's portfolio as of 31 December 2023 has a NTA per unit of A\$1.5736 with an adjusted NTA at A\$1.3802.
+The Trust's portfolio as of 31 December 2024 had an NTA per unit of A\$1.6591 with an adjusted NTA of A\$1.5283.
 The difference between these two NTAs remains material due to the significant number of positions that have been purchased at discounts to the manager-published net asset value.